amolgit96/amolgit-demo/README.md

 # amolgit-demo
-This my first git repository
+This my first git repository.
+This is for devops engineer.